multiformats/multiformats/contributing.md

 * Provide evidence that the encoding is supported in at least two production implementations.
 * Describe a convincing use case for the deployment of this specific encoding.
+* Produce a specification indicating how to process it at a level of detail that makes implementations testable.
+(References to an external specification is acceptable if it comes from a body with sufficient durability guarantees.)

+And, for that registration to proceed to `final` designation, it must also
+* Provide a comprehensive test suite sufficient to support independent interoperable implementations, or at least be comprised entirely of technologies that are already mature and have test suites.
+* Produce a specification indicating how to process it at a level of detail that makes multiple independent implementations demonstrably interoperable.

 If an encoding seems plausible but does not yet fulfil all requirements, it can be registered with a `draft` status.
 In exceptional cases, consensus of the